 Kathryn McKnight (Ph.D.
-Stanford University) teaches and writes early modern Spanish American cultures, focusing on women's writings and Afro-Latino narratives.
-Her most recent work is in Health Humanities, in which she co-authored with Jill Kuhnheim the OER textbook Para vivir con salud: leyendo la salud y la literatura (2021).
-Her book The Mystic of Tunja.
+Stanford University) teaches and writes early modern Spanish American cultures, focusing on women's writings, Afro-Latino narratives, and health humanities.
+Her most recent work is an OER textbook co-authored with Jill S. Kuhnheim Para vivir con salud: leyendo la salud y la literatura (2021).
+McKnight's book The Mystic of Tunja.
 The Writings of Madre Castillo, 1671-1742 (1997) explores how one woman molded an autobiographical voice, empowered and constrained by the Church; the book received the MLA's Katherine Singer Kovaks Prize in 1998.
 McKnight has published and studied documentary narratives by people of African descent from colonial archives, in which speakers conform to and challenge social relationships based on colonialism, slavery and seventeenth-century conceptions of race and gender.
 She edited a special volume of the Journal of Colonialism and Colonial History (2004) on colonialism and slavery, and her Afro-Latino Voices: Narratives from the Early Modern Iberian World, 1552-1808, coedited with historian Leo Garofalo was published in 2009.
-Her articles have appeared in the Colonial Latin American

-Review, the Colonial Latin American Historical Review, Revista de Estudios Hispánicos and edited volumes.
+Her articles have appeared in the ADFL Bulletin, the Colonial Latin American Review, the Colonial Latin American Historical Review, Revista de Estudios Hispánicos and edited volumes.